Skip to Main Content

 After determining the topic, you can map out your route.
 You must identify the types of sources that will provide the information needed, then determine where to find these sources.
 Types of sources that should be considered include books, periodicals, the Internet and other libraries (interlibrary loan).

-The key to finding books is the online library catalog called Summon.
-Search in Summon by selecting a keyword that best describes your topic.
-You can also search the Classic Catalog by title, author, subject or keyword.
+The key to finding books is the online library catalog called Discovery.
+Search in Discovery by selecting a keyword that best describes your topic.
 In addition to books, the catalog allows you to search for periodicals, government documents, audiovisual material, and Special Collections.

 If you get lost during your sight-seeing trip, stop and ask directions.
 The following reference sources will be most useful to acquire quick answers to any questions you may have.